How to Disable VBA Macro Password? Best Solutions

 - Once the procedure gets completed, the software will display “Reset Process Completed Successfully”

-- The tool supports to recover VBA passwords from both single and multiple VBA files
+- The tool supports to remove XLSM VBA password from both single and multiple VBA files

 - Allows to disable VBA macro passwords from Word, PowerPoint, Excel, and Access files